sschadt/scraping-demo/README.md

-# Web scraping demo: Current Mars information summarized
+# Web scraping demo: Portal displaying latest information about Mars

 ### 1 - Scrape data from URLs and insert into MongoDB
 Web scraping function built using Jupyter Notebook, Beautiful Soup, Pandas, and Requests/Splinter.
 The following information is scaped from various sources: